School Climate

 How do we get started?

 1. Assess the current school climate.
-More than 30 school districts in Alaska use AASB’s School Climate and Connectedness Survey ( Link to Alaska Statewide SCCS) and other survey tools to understand key aspects of school climate for staff, students, and families.
+More than 30 school districts in Alaska use AASB’s School Climate and Connectedness Survey (Alaska Statewide SCCS) and other survey tools to understand key aspects of school climate for staff, students, and families.

 4. Bring together stakeholders.
 Invite families, Elders, tribes, support services, youth, and school staff to create a shared vision and goals for improving school climate and connectedness.